-What is a Distributed Social Network?
+What is a Decentralized Social Network?

 Most mainstream social networks are centralized.
 This means a few things.
 Firstly the entire social network is owned by one company.
 Secondly, that company controls the main app or service through which you engage with your friends, and thirdly that app talks to a set of servers owned by that company where all your data is stored.
 This is a ‘Centralized’ model.

-A Distributed Social Network works very differently.
+A Decentralized Social Network works very differently.
 In a distributed social network, there isn’t one centralized set of servers owned by one company where your data is stored.
 Instead anyone can run a server to pass on messages.
 Things can go even further—as in Scuttlebutt’s case—where you don’t need any servers at all.
 Instead the apps can pass messages between each other when they see each other on the Internet.

 And because Scuttlebutt is also open, no one company builds the apps either.
 You can have lots of different apps owned or run by lots of different people, talking to each other without anyone in control of the whole space.

 This is good for a whole range of reasons - it means that no one corporation controls the whole space, it means that you can connect with other people near you even when the internet is down, it means that lots of different organisations can run very different apps for different people, it means that it’s very hard to collect large amounts of data on people using the network, and that their privacy can be guaranteed by encryption.